Más País

-Más País, or More Country, is a political party in Spain.
-It was an electoral platform formed by Íñigo Errejón around Más Madrid in order to contest the November 2019 Spanish general election.
+Más País (MP), or More Country, was a political party in Spain.
+It was an electoral platform formed by Íñigo Errejón around Más Madrid in order to contest the November 2019 general election.

-The party is positioned on the left-wing of the political spectrum, and it promotes anti-globalisation, green politics, progressivism, women's and sexual minority rights and direct democracy.
+The party was positioned on the left-wing of the political spectrum, and it promoted anti-globalisation, green politics, progressivism, women's and sexual minority rights and direct democracy.